THE MYERS TEAM

 A recent report named The Myers Team the #1 Short Sale Realtors in Nevada.* Number one status was determined by actual short sale listings closed from January 1, 2007 through December 31, 2012.
 The Myers Team has successfully closed more short sale transactions and negotiated more short sale approvals than any non-lawyer affiliated Realtor or Broker in our state.

-Our resources include a team of experienced short sale processors in addition to direct access to a Nevada licensed attorney.
+Our resources include a team of experienced short sale processors in addition to direct access to Nevada licensed attorneys.
 This allows us to stay up to date on the laws affecting short sales, and the rapidly changing guidelines and procedures of banks and their investors.
-Additionally, our preferred closing company, Lawyers Title of Nevada, has extensive expertise in processing and closing short sale transactions not only in Nevada, but nationwide.
-The size, strength, and stability of Lawyers Title allows us to leverage their relationships with the major banks to get our files processed in the fastest possible time frame and escalated when necessary.
+Additionally, our preferred escrow and title partners have extensive expertise in processing and closing short sale transactions not only in Nevada, but nationwide.
+This allows us to leverage their relationships with the major banks to get our files processed in the fastest possible time frame and escalated when necessary.

 Mortgage Forgiveness Act of 2015?